rising-dancho/node-review/README.md

 deployed on vercel demo: https://review-node-farm.vercel.app/overview

-just needed to create a vercel.json file that includes:
+just needed to create a vercel.json (in the root directory) file that includes:

 ```javascript
 {